jorop/landscaping-docs/docs/mapbox.md

 ### Zoom Vector

 Zoom for vector tiles.
+> This value will be overridden by the import UI.
 14 is the default value and has world coverage.
 30 is the heighest, most detailed, but will download a massive amount of data even on small areas.
 NOTE: If you see areas without vector data in the debug lines view, the zoom level is to high, and mapbox cannot provide data for that area.

 ### Zoom Satellite

 Zoom for satellite images.
+> This value will be overridden by the import UI.
 16 is the default value and has world coverage, 18 has a resolution of 0.3-0.6 meter almost everywhere.
 21 is the best (7.5 centimeter, some areas of US, Canada, Europe, and Australia) - but it will download a lot of data even on small areas and will take quite some time.
 > CAUTION: you might exceed your mapbox free tier when downloading at zoom 18 - 21.
 > Also it only make sense on small areas, because the texture resolution in Unreal Engine is limited with 8k